 The title says it all!
 Gone are the days where keyword stuffing was okay and lots of copy and paste technical jargon could slide.
 I have mentioned that Google wants content that is readable by a 6th grader.
 Goolge Rankbrain has been out for awhile, and the AI is getting more human by the day!

-I suggest being yourself and write about what you know.
+I suggest being yourself and write about what you know while paying attention to Semantic SEO.
 I try to write content freely and just let it all come out.
 I know, easier said than done:) But when I really make the effort to do this, my keywords come out more naturally.
 I feel like I can capture my human audience by just writing in a genuine fashion.

 Your readers will appreciate this and most likely will continue to return to your blog!